---

 ## The Meta-Strategy: Be Findable, Be Readable, Be Useful

-Designing for AI agents isn't about optimizing for one specific AI.
-It's about making content accessible to any machine that processes text:
+Designing for AI agents is not about optimising for one specific AI.
+It is about making content accessible to any machine that processes text:

 The same principles that make a site good for accessibility (semantic HTML, proper headings, descriptive links) also make it good for AI.
 The overlap is nearly complete.

-- **Update feeds** - `llms.txt` with a changelog section showing what's new since last visit
+- **Update feeds:** `llms.txt` with a changelog section showing what is new since last visit